HylandSoftware/trebuchet/README.md

 Region:
         Region is required to be set as a flag, as an AWS environment variable (AWS_DEFAULT_REGION), or in the AWS config.

+Profile:
+        Profile may be set as a flag or an AWS environment variable.

 Amazon Resource Name (ARN):
         Passing in a valid ARN allows trebuchet to assume a role to perform actions within AWS.
 A typical use-case for this would be a service account to use in a software pipeline to push images to ECR.